Hiboy S2 Pro Review

 Like the rest of the S2 range, the Pro has a grippy rubber matting that ensures a safe and secure cruise.
 Some budget scooters install flimsy grip tape material that can easily peel off, the S2 Pro is not one of those.

 Here’s where things get weird…on the back of the deck, you’ll find the reinforced rear fender.
 The majority, if not all, entry-level scooters let you use the rear fender with a dual purpose.
 The first being a mudguard, and the second being a foot brake that you can stomp on in case of emergency stops.
 The S2 Pro’s designers clearly chose to break the established norms of entry-level scooters.
 Whether this is good or not, is entirely dependent on your perception.
 Here’s mine:

-Despite the honeycomb design, there is little cushioning from the 10 inch solid tires.
-The S2 Pro is, therefore, confined to smooth urban roads and sidewalks.
+Despite the honeycomb design, there is little cushioning from the 10 inch solid tyres.
+The S2 Pro is, therefore, confined to smooth urban roads and pavements.
 This especially holds true when pushing the S2 Pro to its peak performance – anything other than pristine riding conditions will leave your wrists vibrating and knees shaking.

-There is one upside to solid tires, though.
-They are puncture-proof, so you can forget about frustrating flats and tire changes.
-However, solid tires do tend to wear after a while.
+There is one upside to solid tyres, though.
+They are puncture-proof, so you can forget about frustrating flats and tyre changes.
+However, solid tyres do tend to wear after a while.
 Nevertheless, the reinforced rear fender takes care of eliminating this as much as possible.